debops/debops/docs/defaults-detailed.rst

 ``custom_files``
   Optional.
 List of custom files which should be present on the remote host;
-  this list can be used to install bigger scripts executed by :command:`cron` jobs.
+  this list can be used to install bigger scripts executed by :program:`cron` jobs.
 Each list entry is a YAML dictionary with specific parameters.
   See below for the description of the parameters.